 In 2009 a cargo plane loaded with 1.7 tons of cocaine crashed on the Honduran island of Utila.
 A group of us decided to bushwhack through the jungle and find it.

-Not wanting to embark on a mission like this alone, I recruited fellow travelers Robert & Pookie, from Austria and Thailand, to help me with the quest.
+Not wanting to embark on a mission like this alone, I recruited my new friends and fellow travelers Robert & Pookie, from Austria and Thailand, to help me with the quest.

-We began our search at the island’s desolate airstrip, known as an occasional refueling station for these drug planes.
+We began our search at Utila’s desolate island airstrip, known as an occasional refueling station for Colombian cartel planes loaded with drugs.

 Armed with some basic directions and a compass, we entered the wild Honduran jungle.
 Keeping an eye out for giant spiders & snakes as we pushed our way through its thick tropical foliage.